saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 In addition to unit testing individual WMCO packages and controllers, an e2e job will be added to the release repo for WMCO's master/release-4.14 branches.
 This can replace the current vSphere job to avoid growing the number of required jobs.

 We create a new workflow to test on vSphere.
-The [indivudial steps](https://github.com/openshift/release/tree/master/ci-operator/step-registry/ipi/conf/vsphere/proxy/https) are already present in the release repo and used by other jobs; we will string them together as needed to satisfy all our testing requirements (OVN and HTTPS proxy secured by additional certs).
+The [individual steps](https://github.com/openshift/release/tree/master/ci-operator/step-registry/ipi/conf/vsphere/proxy/https) are already present in the release repo and used by other jobs; we will string them together as needed to satisfy all our testing requirements (OVN and HTTPS proxy secured by additional certs).
 The workflow will have the following steps:
 ```yaml